marcosespeche/software_projects/README.md

 The company that use this application is able to define what states a requirement can go through.

+### Microservices Description

+Every microservice sends an async message for each CRUD operation performed to the others microservices subscribed to that topic.

+- **Auth:** Authenticates users returning a JWT, and Authorizes requests.
+Each microservice, when is consumed, sends a sync message to this microservice to check if the JWT provided is valid.
+- **Members:** Members and Roles CRUD operations.
+- **Products:** Products CRUD operations.
+- **Projects:** Clients CRUD operations, Projects register and state changes.
+- **Teams:** Teams CRUD operations, including defining the team members and its role.
+Also is responsible of assigning a team to a project.
+- **Tasks:** Not defined yet
+- **Requirements:** Not defined yet

 **Limitations:**

 For this version: